htmlf/balanced-sliding-window/README.md

 **Q** is sending acknowledgements.
 Each process has a send and a recieve buffer, and the channel is thought of as having 2 buffers (P->Q, Q->P).

-See [Report.pdf] for theory and proof, and [Implementation.pdf] for examples.
+See [03.
+Report.pdf] for theory and proof, and [04.
+Implementation.pdf]
+for examples.

 [Software Foundations]: https://github.com/iiithf/software-foundations
 [Balanced sliding window]: https://cse.iitkgp.ac.in/~pallab/dist_sys/Lec-02-SlidingWindow.pdf
-[Report.pdf]: docs/Report.pdf
-[Implementation.pdf]: docs/Implementation.pdf
+[03.
+Report.pdf]: docs/03.%20Report.pdf
+[04.
+Implementation.pdf]: docs/04.%20Implementation.pdf